wlads/reefpoints/source/posts/2013-09-04-computed_properties_in_ember_js.md

 });
 ```

-with the difference the first example works if you disable [Ember's
+with the difference that the first example works if you disable [Ember's
 prototype extension](http://emberjs.com/api/#property_EXTEND_PROTOTYPES).

-## How is CP different from Observers and Bindings?
+## How are Computed Properties different from Observers and Bindings?

 The concept of `observer` is pretty simple.
 You have something that you want to track the change of.
-You add an observer to it, so next time it changes, a certain event is going to be fired, notifying you that that something has been changed.
+You add an observer to it, so next time it changes, a certain event is going to be fired notifying you that that something has changed.

 There are two types of observers: `before` (observesBefore) and `after` (observes).
 When observer event (callback) is fired, it's called with two arguments: `obj` and `keyName`.
 It doesn't pass the value of the property to the event (callback).
-The reason for that is that property (or whatever you're watching) might be lazily computed.
+The reason is because the property you're watching might be lazily computed.

 `Observers` are used by CP internally to invalidate CP's cache when its dependency keys were changed.
 Observers (like CPs) don't use runloop magic (fired "right away").

-`Observers` are not going to fire if the value was not change (changing existing `lastName` from `Stark` to `Stark` won't trigger the observer callback).
+`Observers` are not going to fire if the value is unchanged from before (changing existing `lastName` from `Stark` to `Stark` won't trigger the observer callback).

-`Bindings` is internal concept that is not meant to be used.
+`Bindings` is an internal concept that is not meant to be used.
 I'm not saying you can't, it's better not to.
-Typically, you don't even need to use it in your application, using CP is plenty enough.
+Typically, you don't need to use it in your application, using CP is plenty enough.

 `Bindings` are meant to keep a property of two objects in sync.
-Their update (sync) happens through run loop, so there might be a point of time when two objects have the same property with different value and only by the end of a `sync` queue those values are going to be the same.
+Their update (sync) happens through run loop, so there might be a period of time when two objects have the same property with different values and only by the end of a `sync` queue those values are going to be the same.

 For example, in Ember those two objects are controller and view (any time a controller's property changes, view's property changes as well).